Weak second Bianchi identity for static, spherically symmetric spacetimes with timelike singularities: Introduction and Main Results

 \subsection{Motivation}

 Einstein's equations for the spacetime metric\footnote{The signature of a Lorentzian metric $\g$ is $(-,+,+,+)$.
 Greek indices $\mu,\nu$ etc.\ denote the components $0,1,2,3$ of a tensor defined on the spacetime, with respect to a local coordinate system $(y^\mu)_{\mu=0}^3$; however, Cartesian coordinates are denoted $(x^\mu)_{\mu=0}^3$.
 The coordinate vector fields are written $\partial_\mu=\frac{\partial}{\partial y^\mu}$.
 We use the Einstein summation convention.
-To facilitate discerning the physical meaning of our results, we retain $G$ and $c$.} $\g = (g_{\mu\nu})$ of a $3+1$-dimensional Lorentzian manifold $(\cM,\g)$ read \beq \bR - \half R \g = \frac{8\pi G}{c^4} \bT[\bF]; \eeq here, $\bR=(R_{\mu\nu})$ denotes the Ricci curvature tensor of the metric $\g$, $R = g^{\mu\nu}R_{\mu\nu}$ is its scalar curvature, $G$ is Newton's constant of universal gravitation, and $c$ is the speed of light in vacuum.
-Moreover, $\bT=(T_{\mu\nu})$ is the {\em energy-momentum-stress tensor} of any ``matter field'' $\bF$ in (or associated with) the spacetime.
-This hybrid terminology combining ``matter'' and ``field'' is commonly used in the general relativity community, covering models of continuum fluids, elastic solids, etc., as well as the electromagnetic field.
+To facilitate discerning the physical meaning of our results, we retain $G$ and $c$.} $\g = (g_{\mu\nu})$ of a $3+1$-dimensional Lorentzian manifold $(\cM,\g)$ read \beq \R - \tfrac12 R \g = \tfrac{8\pi G}{c^4} \T[\F]; \eeq here, $\R=(R_{\mu\nu})$ denotes the Ricci curvature tensor of the metric $\g$, $R = g^{\mu\nu}R_{\mu\nu}$ is its scalar curvature, $G$ is Newton's constant of universal gravitation, and $c$ is the speed of light in vacuum.
+Moreover, $\T=(T_{\mu\nu})$ is the {\em energy-momentum-stress tensor} of any ``matter field'' $\F$ in (or associated with) the spacetime.
+By using this hybrid terminology of ``matter field'' to cover models of continuum fluids, elastic solids, etc., as well as the electromagnetic field, we follow common practice in the general relativity community; from now on, we will drop the scare quotes.
+Einstein's equations~\eqref{EM1} often need to be complemented by evolution equations for the matter field $\F$.